ihavenocoolname/GoldenHead/README.md

 at using Android studio outside of a classroom environment, this project served more as a crash course in how to debug than its actual intent.
 Being to make a funcional Java app.

 In future revisions, I intend to make this functional.
+How's that for a lofty goal?